Deriving volume density profiles of filaments from observed surface densities: Validation

 \subsubsection{Fitting accuracy as a function of resolvedness}

-Fitting results for the unmodified convolved model profiles (Fig.~\ref{conv.accuracies}) demonstrate that the method recovers accurate parameters for well-resolved filaments with $\mathcal{R}\gtrsim 2{-}20$, depending on which parameter ($h$, $\beta$, or $w$) and on the true slope $\beta_{\rm T}$.
-Models convolved to lower angular resolutions reveal strong systematic biases in the derived parameters at lower resolvedness, most pronounced for shallower $\rho(r)$ distributions with $\beta_{\rm{T}}\lesssim 2$.
+\chg{Fitting results for the convolved model profiles (Fig.~\ref{conv.accuracies}) quantify the resolvedness assumption stated in Sect.~\ref{convolved_models}: reliable parameter recovery requires the filament to be well resolved.
+The precise resolvedness threshold depends on the parameter ($h$, $\beta$, or $w$) and on the true slope $\beta_{\rm T}$, but as a practical rule all parameters are recovered to within $\sim 20\%$ only for $\mathcal{R}\gtrsim 20$ (relaxing to $\mathcal{R}\gtrsim 8$ for the truncated, noisy profiles; Sect.~\ref{truncation_noise}).} Models convolved to lower angular resolutions reveal strong systematic biases in the derived parameters at lower resolvedness, most pronounced for shallower $\rho(r)$ distributions with $\beta_{\rm{T}}\lesssim 2$.
 For such slopes, both $\beta$ and $h$ become increasingly overestimated, though with different dependencies on $\xi_{\rm T}$.

 For the shallowest slope ($\beta_{\rm{T}}=0.5$), the filament width $h$ remains fairly accurate down to $\mathcal{R}\approx 2$ only for the least extended filaments ($\xi_{\rm T}\approx 1$), being increasingly overestimated in proportion to $\xi_{\rm T}$ (Fig.~\ref{conv.accuracies}).
-In contrast, the derived slopes $\beta$ remain relatively accurate for the most extended filaments with steeper $\rho(r)$ profiles, while their errors for the most compact filaments with shallow slopes ($\beta_{\rm{T}}\lesssim 2$) increase dramatically at low resolvedness.
+In contrast, the derived slopes $\beta$ remain relatively accurate for the most extended filaments with steeper $\rho(r)$ profiles, while their errors for the most compact filaments with shallow slopes ($\beta_{\rm{T}}\lesssim 2$) increase dramatically at low resolvedness. \chg{Even at high resolvedness ($\mathcal{R}\gtrsim 20$), however, the recovery of $\beta$ for the steepest profiles is not guaranteed: a steep profile occupies a narrow radial range, so $\gamma$ (and hence $\beta$) is intrinsically poorly conditioned (Sect.~\ref{quality}), and the recovered value depends sensitively on the upper bound $\gamma_{\rm max}$ imposed in the fit.
+The apparently accurate slope for $\beta_{\rm T}=9$ in Fig.~\ref{conv.accuracies} is in fact a consequence of the bound $\gamma_{\rm max}=9$ used there, rather than an independent confirmation of accurate recovery.}

 The intrinsic surface density width $w$ exhibits more complex behavior.
 It is significantly underestimated (by factors of 3--5) at intermediate resolvedness ($\mathcal{R} \lesssim 20$) for shallow slopes (Fig.~\ref{conv.accuracies}), primarily due to the strong overestimation of $\beta$ at these resolutions.
 However, as filaments become fully unresolved ($\mathcal{R} \to 1$), $w$ becomes progressively overestimated, like all other width parameters.
 For steeper slopes ($\beta_{\rm T} \gtrsim 2$), $h$ and $w$ behave nearly identically.
 We do not show the accuracy of the intrinsic surface density slope $\gamma$ in Fig.~\ref{conv.accuracies}, as it exhibits essentially the same behavior as $\beta$, though with slightly larger maximum errors (up to a factor of two).